 Related sample: Routes.The Backbone way

-Yet, the router should be triggered separately at once after the app has been initialized:
+Yet, the router should be triggered separately once the app has been initialized:

 //initializing app